 Hello there!
-I'm Kate and based in Wisbech Cambridgeshire, in the heart of the Fens, I live in a village called Leverington that's just 2 miles outside the town.
+We are Kate, Mal and Shelia.
+We are based in Wisbech Cambridgeshire, in the heart of the bleak Fens, We live in a village called Leverington that's just 2 miles outside Wisbech.

 Wasn't until later in life after in the mid-90s that my interest for photography took off, all thanks to one stormy night and after years of trying management to capture a lightning strike behind out local church.
 That feeling when I looked at that photo was excitement but a strange sensation too, an urge towards the power of nature, to observe the storm and lightning felt natural, I was drawn towards that world.

 I often have different kinds of emotions and feelings towards subjects, and I wish to have those feelings remembered, it may be hate, sadness or joy.
 I'm often moved by what's around me and don't need the camera to have those feelings.
 I want to document my perceptions of the world around mean.
 I love to tell stories with the images.

 Life away from art was hard and still is, living in Wisbech Cambridgeshire in the Fens in one of the most deprived areas in the Uk brings nothing but sadness and depression.
 True be told the Fens is the worse place to be an artist, with its flat, lifeless landscapes, no nature and endless agricultural fields that seem to go on forever.

 I decided about five years ago to live my dream and just head out on adventures.
 Its fun, It keeps me healthy and fit, its one of the best ways in life to see new places, its great for escaping the rat race.
 Nature goes at is own pace, and it forces you to do the same.
 For many its about the camera or to some it's about how many followers you have and to others it's a contest to see how has the biggest lens, for me its a chance photograph struggling nature, to document the issues I see and to show all nature is worth keeping.